Am I a candidate for IV Vitamin infusions?

 - If you have Congestive Heart Failure- extra fluid may worsen the condition.

-- Patients with milk allergies, lactose intolerant, or sulfa allergies should avoid the Glutathione boost. · Active recreational drug use must be avoided for 48 hours.
-Exception LF Power Recovery can be infused 8 hours after alcohol consumption to help with hangover symptoms.
+- Patients with milk allergies, lactose intolerance, or sulfa allergies should avoid the Glutathione boost. · Active recreational drug use must be avoided for 48 hours.
+Exception LF Recovery infusion can be infused 8 hours after alcohol consumption to help with hangover symptoms.

 Before my infusion?